curtjenk/mantaray/README.md

 The app has the following features
 * Registration
 * Login
 * The logged in user can up/down vote a post only once.
-This rule is enforced in the database.
+This rule is enforced with a database constraint
-* Follow other supporters
+* Follow/Unfollow other supporters
+* Make donation.
+  * Users who make a donation get to see a video

 ### Tech